raul-izquierdo/english/sources/grammar/Syntax/Relative Clauses.6a.md

 (el lugar) donde...
     = where
     = in which (f)
     ?
-El lugar donde nos conocimos : `The place where we met` - `The place in which we met` ?
-El lugar donde nací : `The place where I was born` - `The place in which I was born`
+El lugar donde nos conocimos : `The place where we met` - `The place in which we met` - `The place we met in` ?
+El lugar donde nací : `The place where I was born` - `The place in which I was born` - `The place I was born in`

+Cuando hay que añadir _in_ después de _live_?
+    !
+No se pone si el verbo se usa para indicar propósito: to live, to work, ...
+    !
+Se usa si se ha omitido el *in Which* en una _defining relative clause_.
+Es decir, si se quita el _which_, el _in_ se pone al final
+    ?
+Santander es un buen lugar para vivir : `Santander is a good place to live` (propósito) ?
+Hay muchas ciudades en las que me gustaría vivir : `There are many cities I’d like to live **in**` - `... cities **in which** I’d like to live`

 ## Non-defining Relative Clauses